lwchkg/VBGraphics/README.md

       then select “Properties”.
 A new tab will appear.
    2. Click “References”.
    3. Click “Add…”.
-   4. Click “Assemblies”.
-Find the items “System.Drawing” and “System.Windows.Forms”.
+   4. Find the items “System.Drawing” and “System.Windows.Forms”.
 Check both of them, and press “OK”.
    5. In the imported namespace section, check both “System.Drawing” and “System.Windows.Forms”.
 4. Add some sample code (see below).